samthebest/dump/draft-blogs/types-time-for-data-science-to-catch-up.md

 # Hello World in Big Data is a World of Hell

-The biggest complaint people have about Scala, and it's certainly mine, is getting an IDE, SBT and my libraries set up.
-Sorting out a proper build file for a Scala project with multiple dependencies is a multi-day ticket in JIRA even for an experienced Scala/Java developer.
-Throw in a release process, some quirky libraries, deduplicate issues and Spark, and it's more like an entire sprint.
-Now try asking someone completely unfamiliar to Scala (and Java) and completely oblivious of it's benifits to spend potentially weeks figureing out how to get their laptop & production environment into a position where they can deploy a single line of code.
+Sorting out a proper build file for a Scala project with multiple dependencies is a multi-day ticket.
+Throw in a release process, some quirky libraries, deduplicate issues and Spark, and it's more like a whole week.
+Now try asking someone completely unfamiliar to Scala (and Java) and completely oblivious of it's benifits.

-Your essentially saying to a Data Scientist, your going to have to put more time and effort into getting a "word count" application to build than to get highly complex mathematical algorithm to work, it's ridiculous.
+Your essentially saying to a Data Scientist, your going to have to put more time and effort into getting a "word count" application to build than to get a highly complex mathematical algorithm to work, it's ridiculous.

-It's not like other languages have it perfect, but I've never had as much pain in my favourite language Scala as I have in others, perhaps with the exception of makefiles for C.  From what I gather it seems it goes as follows (please comment and I'll add to this list):
+It's not like other languages have it perfect, but I've never had as much pain in my favourite language Scala as I have in others (ignoring C and makefiles).
+From what I gather it seems it goes as follows (please comment and I'll add to this list):

  - Python: install Anacanda and voila you can add an import for nearly anything you ever wanted
  - C# and F#: use a GUI, i.e. Visual Studio, to search for packages then click "add".
 Pretty simple.
  - R: Not used R, but according to http://www.r-bloggers.com/installing-r-packages/ looks like adding one or two lines to one file

-Now Scala, (and Java is similarily painful, but probably has more GUI tools to assist built into IDEs)
+Now Scala

 1. install sbt or mvn,
 2. create an incomprehensible build file that is either an epic xml (mvn), or a sequence of largely random characters (sbt) and version numbers,